Kandru/cs2-challenges/documentation/blueprints.md

 Rules make the Challenges-Plugin very powerful.
 Almost all events have parameters that you can compare against values you choose.
 In our example, we check if there is an active round.
 If not, we ignore this challenge until a round starts.
 You can also check for specific weapons, distances, teams, and more.

+### actions

+Actions modify challenges of your choice after completion.
+Please refer to the actions documentation for further information.

 ### dependencies

 Dependencies are conditions that must be met before a challenge becomes available to the player.
 These conditions are other challenges that the player must complete first.
 This allows you to create a series of challenges with increasing difficulty.

 To set a dependency, list the unique name of the required challenge.
 If the required challenge is in the same file, just use its unique name.
 For example, *YourUniqueChallengeName*.
 If the required challenge is in a different file, include the filename.
-For example, *example.YourUniqueChallengeName*.
+For example, *example:YourUniqueChallengeName*.

+**Important**: Challenges are executed in the order they appear, from top to bottom.
+If you have multiple challenges of the same type (e.g., *player_kill*) and they depend on each other, you should list them from the most dependent (bottom) to the least dependent (top).
+This way, the next challenge won't trigger prematurely.

 ## List of global rules